Integrability Criterion for Abelian Extensions of Lie Groups: Infinite-dimensional Lie groups

 and the evolution map

-is smooth. \end{defn} In other words every smooth curve in the Lie algebra should arise, in a smooth way, as the left logarithmic derivative of a smooth curve in the Lie group.
+is smooth. \end{definition} In other words every smooth curve in the Lie algebra should arise, in a smooth way, as the left logarithmic derivative of a smooth curve in the Lie group.
 Note that regularity is a sharper condition than the requirement that the exponential map should be defined and smooth.
 Indeed if $\gamma(t)$ is the curve corresponding to the constant path $X(t) = X_0$ for some $X_0\in \mathfrak{g}$, then $\gamma(1) = {\rm exp}(X_0)$.
-All known Lie groups modeled on s.c.l.c. topological vector spaces are regular \cite{M5}.
-In the convenient setting for calculus, it has been shown \cite{M1} that all connected regular abelian Lie groups are of the form $\mathfrak{a}/\Gamma$, for some discrete subgroup $\Gamma \subseteq \mathfrak{a}$ of an abelian Lie algebra $\mathfrak{a}$.
+All known Lie groups modeled on sequentially complete locally convex topological vector spaces are regular \cite{G}.
+In the convenient setting for calculus, it has been shown \cite{M1} that all connected regular abelian Lie groups are of the form $\mathfrak{a}/\Gamma$ for some discrete subgroup $\Gamma \subseteq \mathfrak{a}$ of an abelian Lie algebra $\mathfrak{a}$.
 Moreover, parallel transport exists for connections on principal bundles with regular structure group \cite{K1}.
 Important examples of regular Lie groups include gauge groups $C^\infty(M,G)$ and diffeomorphism groups ${\rm Diff}(M)$, where $M$ is a smooth compact manifold and $G$ is a finite-dimensional Lie group.
+A Lie group is called locally exponential if the exponential function exists and is a local diffeomorphism at the identity.
+Gauge groups have this property, but it does not hold true for diffeomorphism groups.

-From this point on we assume that the Lie groups are regular unless stated otherwise. \\ We digress to say a few words about the cohomology of Lie groups and Lie algebras.
+We digress to say a few words about the cohomology of Lie groups and Lie algebras.